Spotlight: SmartFrame’s Hyper Zoom feature

 With SmartFrame, however, you can share such an image and know that common attempts to steal it – from right-clicks and drag-and-drop actions through to screenshot attempts – will be thwarted.

-Hyper Zoom gives viewers a far better idea of texture and structure than an everyday JPEG will manage to communicate, and this is also arguably the main benefit for brands who want to use Hyper Zoom for their product pages.
-Doing so allows users to see what they are considering buying close up: the stitching on a bag or a pair of jeans, for example, or perhaps a garment’s fabric.
+Hyper Zoom gives viewers a far better idea of texture and structure than an everyday JPEG can communicate.
+This is also arguably the main benefit for brands who want to use Hyper Zoom on their product pages.
+Doing so allows users to see what they are considering buying close up: the stitching on a bag or a pair of jeans, for example, or a garment’s fabric.

 How does Hyper Zoom work?

 When you upload an image to SmartFrame, it’s automatically split into many individual tiles.
-While it doesn’t appear any different to the viewer, by breaking the image down into many individual components, SmartFrame is able to load only what’s needed at the time it’s needed by the viewer.
+While it doesn’t appear any different to the viewer, by breaking the image down into many individual components, SmartFrame is able to load only what’s needed when it’s needed.

-When a user zooms into the image and moves around, only the tiles that contain the information currently being viewed are streamed.
-When they zoom back out, all those fine details that are only visible when zoomed into the image stop being streamed as they’re no longer needed.
+When a user zooms into the image and moves around, only the tiles that contain the currently viewed information are streamed.
+When they zoom back out, those fine details stop being streamed as they’re no longer needed.

-This means that not only can the image be adapted to the viewer’s display resolution, but it also ensures that your website isn’t going to be hampered by huge files and slow loading times, which would ordinarily be the case with a high-resolution image embedded on your site.
+This means the image can be adapted to the viewer’s display resolution, while also ensuring that your website isn’t hampered by huge files and slow loading times – which would ordinarily be the case with high-resolution images.